xiaoliyooo/xiaoli-nvim/README.md

 # Introduction

-This repo is my Neovim Configuration for macOs.
+This repo is my Neovim Configuration for macOS.
 It is based on [LazyVim](https://github.com/LazyVim/LazyVim).`init.lua` is the config entry point file.

 # Feature